 Got this question:

-Hi Julian!
-What a great voice!
-Your accent is very clear!
-I like this video a lot!
-My question: on a daily basis, when doing ordinary activities (like running errands, doing chores…) how many tenses do you think native speakers of English use to communicate?
-Thanks!
+On a daily basis, when doing ordinary activities (like running errands, doing chores…) how many tenses do you think native speakers of English use to communicate?

 This is a good question.

 This is something that’s easier to show you, so watch this:

 So basically we can say that native speakers use the simple forms 80% of the time, then the present forms… and from there it’s all downhill.